ls1intum/Artemis-Local-Setup-Docker/README.md

 ## Update Atlassian Version

 All Dockerfiles have an `ARG VERSION` parameter.
 The github worklow sets the version in a matrix build.

-To update the published packages, update the `env` in `.github/workflows/build.yml`
+To update the published packages, update the versions in `.github/workflows/build.yml`.